 866-DRY-PUMP (866-379-7867)|info@synsysco.com

-For decades, the Edwards/CTI 8200 helium compressor has been a widely used workhorse for cryogenic pumps in semiconductor, thin-film, R&D, and industrial vacuum environments.
-Historically, the 8200 series delivered stable long-term performance with predictable lifecycles.
-But over the past several years, End Users and OEMs across the U.S. have been reporting a sharp rise in premature failures, often occurring years earlier than expected.
+For decades, the 8200 helium compressor has been a widely used workhorse for cryogenic pumps in semiconductor, thin-film, R&D, and industrial vacuum environments.
+Historically, the 8200 series delivered stable long-term performance with predictable lifecycles, and SynSysCo has been pleased to service all models of the 8200 since 2017.
+However, recently, End Users and OEMs have been reporting a sharp rise in premature failures, often occurring years earlier than expected.

-What End Users, OEMs, and Labs Are Reporting
+What End Users, OEMs, and Labs Are Communicating to Us.

 Across multiple markets and applications, several consistent trends have emerged: